Over seventeen years of website redesign experience, tips you have to pay attention to.

 6. Mapping for Visitors

 Have you answered “no” too many times?
-You’re due a revamp.
+You’re due a website redesign.

 Maybe you already have a vision of what your shiny new website will look like.
 You love pink – the main theme colour will be pink.
 You have a quirky sense of humour – the copy will reflect this.